 The submission for Focused Symposia is closed.
+Notification will be sent to authors in July 2023.

 The main theme for the 50th anniversary conference of IFOMPT is "Crossing bridges" - Crossing bridges between research, clinical practice, education, patients’ perspectives and the needs of society.
 The many challenges and changes that musculoskeletal and manual physical therapy are facing, require critical reflection on the future from different perspectives.
 New practices and ways of thinking are emerging, and may provide reflection on our identity, new roles, refined ways to practice, and new models of care.
 The 2024 IFOMPT conference will be a key event to discuss, advocate and celebrate the diversity of muskuloskeletal and manual physical therapy.